BTS member Jin begins military duty at front-line boot camp

 BTS was created in 2013 and has a legion of global supporters who call themselves the “Army.”
 Its other members are RM, Suga, J-Hope, Jimin, V and Jungkook, who is the youngest at 25.
 The group expanded its popularity in the West with its 2020 megahit “Dynamite,” the band’s first all-English song that made BTS the first K-pop act to top Billboard’s Hot 100.
 The band has performed in sold-out arenas around the world and was even invited to speak at United Nations meetings.

-Hybe Corp., the parent company of Big Hit, said in October that each member of the band for the time being would focus on individual activities scheduled around their military service plans.
+Hybe Corp., the parent company of Big Hit Music, said in October that each member of the band for the time being would focus on individual activities scheduled around their military service plans.
 In October, Jin released “The Astronaut,” a single co-written by Coldplay.

 In August, Lee, the defense minister, said BTS members who are serving would likely be allowed to continue practicing and to join other non-serving BTS members in overseas group tours.